saintaardvark/landle/README.md

 assumed to be the path to a script or some such; landle will run it after cloning a new repo, and within that repo directory.

+(Note that landle is meant to maintain more-or-less read-only mirrors.
+It'd be interesting to think about a pre-update hook or some such that'd push any commits -- a sort of automated let's-push-all-the-commits-I-made-on-the-airplane mode -- but that gets more complicated than I want to think about.)

 Additional options:

     -d	Work on already-downloaded test data only (see below)